demaconsulting/DotnetToolWrapper/README.md

 ## DotnetToolWrapper.json

-The following is a sample DotnetToolWrapper.json file:
+The following is a sample DotnetToolWrapper.json file indicating the program to execute for each supported target:

 ```json
 {